 - The Stars Are Cold Toys (1996-97).
-The third Space Opera trilogy, inspired in many aspects by the Strugatsky Brothers' Noon Universe.
+The third Space Opera series, a duology this time, inspired in many aspects by the Strugatsky Brothers' Noon Universe.
 About Next Sunday A.D., humanity has discovered FTL Travel and thus made contact with the galaxy-ruling Conclave of alien races.
 The conclave is reigned by the ancient Strong races, while Weak ones (humanity included) are either pidgeonholed into a particular service (humans are FTL taxi drivers) or exterminated.

 - The Stars Are Cold Toys.
 Pyotr Khrumov, an astronaut from Earth, is recruited by a conspiracy of Weak races that has discovered a new race, genetically identical to humans.
 This race, dubbed "Geometers", have made enormous scientific advancements (and appear to be a thorough Deconstruction of the Noon Universe), and Pyotr is chosen to be sent to their planet as a Manchurian Agent.